 This is about having a place to meditate.
 Actually it can be ANY place.
 Shinzen Young used to practice in front of a metal factory.
 I occasionally practice in the queue at the local supermarket.
 Or in front of a wide Atlantic beach in Portugal.

 But, for my regular sessions at home, I prefer a fixed place and seat.
 A cushion, and some furs to put my crossed legs on.
-On the opposite window sill, I have two golden metal objects which serve me occasionally as objects of visual concentration (or, as the "intended object").
+On the opposite window sill, I have a golden-colored metal object which serve me occasionally as object of visual concentration (or, as the "intended object").

 Meditation with music is not uncommon.
 Here are some great examples.